Lifetime Value Report Walkthrough

 Customers who purchased X times

 This metric is a bit different from the others - instead of giving you a measure of lifetime value, it breaks down how often different customers within each cohort are placing orders.
 When using this metric, keep in mind that timeframe is removed as a factor, so comparing cohort values within each column isn't as much of an apples-to-apples comparison as with other metrics.
+E.g. How many new customers from Jan-2024 cohort have made 3 or more orders?

 Using the CAC Payback tool